nerab/twmail/README.md

 Which option to choose depends on the capabilities of your mail server (Google Mail cannot handle mails based on their read status), and on your level of trust in `twmail`.
 I recommend leaving mails on the server until you are confident that everything works as expected.

 ## Testing
 `twmail` comes with a basic set of tests.

-TODO Provide an alternative fetchmailrc with a different account for test purposes.
+Execute them by running `rake` in the cloned source repo.

 ## Contributing